 Air Operating Permit Register

-The Air Operating Permit Register includes all actions the permitting authority takes on a facility's permit application.
-These actions may include completion of the draft and final permit, scheduling of public hearings and public meetings, and modifications to the permit.
+The Air Operating Permit Register lists all actions a clean air agency takes on a facility's permit application.
+These actions may include draft and final permits, permit modifications, and public hearings/meetings.
 The Permit Register also informs the public about how to be involved in the air operating permit process.

-Ecology issues a new Air Operating Permit Register on the 10th and 25th of each month, or the nearest work day, when there are entries.
+Ecology publishes the Air Operating Permit Register on the 10th and 25th (or the closest work day) of each month, when there are entries.

 Submit your Air Operating Permit Register entry electronically.

 An Air Operating Permit combines in one document all the operational and procedural requirements, emission standards, and other requirements for facilities of a certain size that release air pollution.

-A facility is required to obtain an Air Operating Permit if it has the potential to emit any of the following:
+A facility is required to obtain an Air Operating Permit if it has the potential to emit more than:

 If a facility has the potential to emit these amounts, but actually emits less, its operator/owner can ask to be authorized to operate without an air operating permit.
-Local and state air pollution control requirements will still apply.
-This action will be included in the Permit Register.
+Local and state air pollution requirements still apply.
+This action would be included in the Permit Register.

 Facilities that have the potential to emit more than the thresholds for major source status, but actually emit less, can ask for and receive a legal order from the permitting authority.
 The order will place limits on the operation of the facility and the emissions will be limited to below the thresholds.
-Examples of limitations could be: limits on the hours of operation, limits on types of solvents allowed at a facility, requirements to install and use the latest air pollution control device, or changes in fuel makeup in order to be considered synthetic minor sources.
+Examples of limitations could be: hours of operation, types of solvents allowed, installation and use of the latest air pollution control device, or changes in fuel makeup in order to be considered a synthetic minor source.

-EPA has authorized Ecology and local air authorities to administer the Air Operating Permit Program.
-Either Ecology or a local agency writes the permits.
-For more information about an individual permit action found in the Air Operating Permit Register, contact the appropriate local air authority or Ecology regional office.
+EPA has authorized Ecology and local clean air agencies to administer the Air Operating Permit Program.
+Ecology or a local clean air agency writes the permits.
+For more information about a specific permit, contact the appropriate office.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.htm